pixelcog/pixelcog.com/_posts/2013-07-16-jekyll-from-scratch-introduction.md

 ## Getting Started

 Getting your feet wet with Jekyll is very simple.
-I find it best to force installation of the same versions of Liquid and Jekyll [currently used on GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages#troubleshooting) to ensure feature parity (*2.5.0* and *1.0.2* respectively as of June 2013).
+I find it best to force installation of the same versions of Jekyll and Liquid [currently used on GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages#troubleshooting) to ensure feature parity (*1.0.3* and *2.5.0* respectively as of July 2013).
 Assuming you already have [ruby installed](http://www.ruby-lang.org/en/downloads/), following Jekyll's [Quick-Start Guide](http://jekyllrb.com/docs/quickstart/) is as simple as this:

 	$ gem update --system
 	$ gem install liquid -v 2.5.0
-	$ gem install jekyll -v 1.0.2
+	$ gem install jekyll -v 1.0.3
 	$ jekyll new blog
 	$ cd blog
 	$ jekyll serve -w